Ayush260603/FRT-Project/README.md

 ___
 ## Introduction
 Welcome to MedixSphere : One portal for Holistic Health.
-This project aims to provide an integrated platform for managing patient records, scheduling appointments, and offering healthcare information via an AI chatbot service.
-It is designed to streamline operations for healthcare providers and offer an intuitive interface for the needful patients.
+It is a healthcare web app where patients can book appointments with expert doctors across various specialties like cardiology, orthopedics, dentistry, and general healthcare.
+Users can register, log in, and create personalized accounts.
+An integrated AI chatbot addresses general health queries, providing recommendations based on the user's condition and data.
+This all-in-one platform streamlines patient interactions and care management.
 ___
 ### Features and Functionalities:
 * Patient Management: Record and manage patient details securely.